ldeso/hugo-flex/README.md

     Commons Attribution 4.0 International License</a>.
   rss: To subscribe to this RSS feed, copy its address and paste it into your
     favorite feed reader.
+  favicon: false        # Set to true to add a link to the favicon.ico
   noClasses: true       # Set to the same value as markup.highlight.noClasses
   headingoffset: 0      # Change heading levels when rendering markdown
   linkicons: false      # Set to hover or true to add a link icon to headings